mamatb/EAPgrade/README.md

 Disclaimer
 ----------

-No "Academic Purposes Only" bullshit in here, however please note that launching fake APs can be pretty noisy in certain environments, specially if using [Karma](https://github.com/s0lst1c3/eaphammer/wiki/XI.-Using-Karma).
+No "Academic Purposes Only" bullshit in here, however please note that launching fake APs can be pretty noisy in certain environments, especially if using [Karma](https://github.com/s0lst1c3/eaphammer/wiki/XI.-Using-Karma).
 So hack responsibly or something like that.

 Acknowledgements
 ----------------